Navigating the First Trimester: A Journey Through Early Pregnancy

 Important Health Tips

-Taking care of yourself during this crucial period is essential:
+Taking care of yourself (mentally and physically) during this crucial period is essential.
+Below a few physical changes to add to day to day:

 1. Start taking prenatal vitamins with folic acid